Buy a Life Insurance Plan in a few clicks

 14

-Examples of income tax exemptions include the House Rent Allowance (HRA) received by salaried individuals, Leave Travel Allowance (LTA), certain agricultural income, interest earned on tax-saving bonds, income from dividends on certain mutual funds, and exemptions provided for certain allowances for specific purposes.
+Examples of income tax exemptions include the HRA received by salaried individuals, LTA, certain agricultural income, interest earned on tax-saving bonds, income from dividends on certain mutual funds, and exemptions provided for certain allowances for specific purposes.

 15